Is your transmitter legal?

-REC operational status (April 25, 12:30 PM EDT) - REC will be in reduced operations on Friday, April 26, 2024 due to family priorities.
+REC operational status (updated May 17, 2024 8:30AM EDT) - REC will be in "mostly normal" operations today.
+Emails are preferred over phone calls.
+REC will be in limited operations on Monday May 20, 2024 due to family priorities.
 Phone support may not be available but email will be monitored.
+We anticipate normal operations through most of the rest of the week (subject to change).
 Thank you for your patience.

 Thanks to Pete Tridish for reminding us that on this day, ten years ago, the Senate passed, on unanimous consent, the Local Community Radio Act of 2010 (LCRA).
 Just a day prior, the House passed the legislation on voice vote.
 The legislation was signed into law by President Obama on January 4, 2011.